kardashevsky/itmo_ods_course/README.md

 - 🧠 Apply NLP techniques to build a domain-specific Q&A system
 - 🔍 Integrate vector search (retrieval) with generation (RAG)
 - 📚 Work with real medical data: abstracts, notes, recommendations
-- 🤖 Use modern frameworks like LangChain, FAISS, and Mistral
+- 🤖 Use modern frameworks like LangChain, and Mistral

 ---